 Jan Kaoum and Brian Acton worked together at Yahoo for 9 years, from 1998 to 2007, before founding WhatsApp in 2009.
 Both of them tried for positions at Facebook during the time between leaving Yahoo and founding WhatsApp but were turned down.

-After purchasing an iPhone in January 2009, the founders felt that the app business was an unexplored sector.
+After purchasing an iPhone in January 2009, the founders felt that the app business was an unexplored sector, this led to the business idea of creating WhatsApp.
 This was back in July 2008, when the Apple App Store had just been open for around six months.

 The first version of WhatsApp that was released wasn’t a messaging app.
-Users could only change their statuses, which were visible to others in their network.
+Earlier, the WhatsApp user could only change their WhatsApp status, which was visible to others in their network.

 Despite their aversion to receiving venture capital, the WhatsApp founders accepted $8 million from Sequoia Capital in April 2011, but only after they were promised that the service would remain ad-free.

-WhatsApp used the freemium business model in its early days, where the app was free for a year to entice users and then paid a tiny annual membership price of $0.99 for continuous usage.
+WhatsApp used the freemium business model in its early days to generate revenue.
+The app was free for a year to entice users and then paid a tiny annual membership price of $0.99 for continuous usage.
 Many users, on the other hand, never spent a penny to use WhatsApp since the service was automatically renewed when their free trial period expired.